You couldn't find the answer here?

 Our Monkey Locks - Locking Tuners are suitable for electric guitars as well as for acoustic guitars and lap steel or pedal steel guitars.

-It is only important to note the technical data to ensure that the locking tuners fit your instrument.
+It is only important to look at the specifications to ensure that the locking tuners fit your instrument.

-Pay particular attention to the screw lug of 135 degrees and the height of the pin, which is suitable for headstocks with a thickness between 12.7mm and 16mm.
+Pay particular attention to the 135 degree screw lug and the height of the pin, which is suitable for headstocks with a thickness between 12.7mm and 16mm.

-Learn more about the technical data of the Monkey Locks - Locking Tuners
+Find out more about the technical data of the Monkey Locks - Locking Tuners here

 Do locking tuners change the sound of a guitar?